 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

 The Kashia Elementary School District currently serves approximately 7-12 students in grades TK-8.
 During the 2023-24 school year, the school was staffed with a full-time credentialed teacher, two full-time instructional assistants, and a part-time Superintendent.
 For the 2024-25 school year, the school is staffed with a full-time credentialled classroom teacher, a full-time reading specialist (funded through a grant), and one full-time instructional assistant.
 A part-time superintendent provides district oversight, and a contracted part-time business manager oversees non-instructional functions.
 Located in a remote rural setting along the northern California coastline of Sonoma County, the Kashia Elementary School District is a school community where teaching and learning blend with Kashia culture and tradition; teaching children of their roots while providing them wings for tomorrow.
 Within a learning climate that encourages innovation and creativity, children are nurtured to learn a broad-based academic curriculum infused with the social skills necessary for their continuing education and future success.